-Bhutan cultural tour offers you a close view of the exotic culture and traditions of Bhutan.
-The cultural tour of Bhutan is accompanied by the visit to popular sightseeing destinations and a chance to observe beautiful artifacts of typical Bhutanese culture and historical spots.
-Experience Bhutanese hospitality, admire the ever-changing landscapes, and immerse yourself in Bhutan’s rich Buddhist culture during your culture tour of Bhutan.
+Furthermore, Our Bhutan culture tour will offer you a close view of the exotic culture and traditions of Bhutan.
+The cultural tour of Bhutan is accompanied by the visit to popular sightseeing destinations.
+It gives a chance to observe beautiful artifacts of typical Bhutanese culture and historical spots.
+Also, experience Bhutanese hospitality, admire the ever-changing landscapes. you can also immerse yourself in Bhutan’s rich Buddhist culture during your cultural tour of Bhutan.
 Bhutan cultural tour may showcase the country’s magnificent architecture and arts and crafts which form a significant part of the Bhutanese identity.

-Begin your cultural Bhutan tour with a scenic flight to Paro airport.
-Visit the Paro Rinpung Dzong, Kichu Lhakhang, the oldest temple in the country and Drugyal Dzong.
-Enjoy a full day of sightseeing of the capital city, Thimpu, including a visit to the National Memorial Chorten, National Textile Museum, the Folk Heritage Museum and School of Traditional Painting of Arts and Craft.
+We stat our Bhutan cultural tour with a short scenic flight to Paro.
+Visit the Paro Rinpung Dzong, Kichu Lhakhang, the oldest temple in the country, and Drugyal Dzong.
+Enjoy a full day of sightseeing in the capital city, Thimpu, including a visit to the National Memorial Chorten and National Textile Museum.
+Along with that, the Folk Heritage Museum and School of Traditional Painting of Arts and Craft.

-The pass to Punakha offers the most spectacular view over the high peaks of the eastern Himalayas.
-Pass through dense forests of Oak and Rhododendron trees, reaching Gangtey (Phubjika) and to Paro.
-You’ll be mesmerized to see the silvery Pa Chu (Paro river) flowing down the valley, the Paro Dzong (fortress) and Ta Dzong (watchtower).
-With a visit to the famous Taktsang Gompa (Tiger’s Nest Monastery), Bhutan culture tour end.
+You can see the spectacular mountain views of the high Himalayas from the pass to Punakha.
+In addition to that, pass through dense forests of Oak and Rhododendron trees, reaching Gangtey (Phubjika) and to Paro.
+Moreover, enjoy the beauty of the silvery Pa Chu (Paro river) flowing down the valley, the Paro Dzong (fortress), and Ta Dzong (watchtower) incomparable.
+With a visit to the famous Taktsang Gompa (Tiger’s Nest Monastery), Bhutan cultural tour ends.
 This program offers a rare opportunity to savor the different cultures and customs of unique valleys.